espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Notes
 """"""
 - If the remote host over the UDP is an IPv4 multicast address (224.0.0.0 ~ 239.255.255.255), the {IDF_TARGET_NAME} will send and receive the UDPv4 multicast.
 - If the remote host over the UDP is an IPv4 broadcast address (255.255.255.255), the {IDF_TARGET_NAME} will send and receive the UDPv4 broadcast.
+Note that AT does not support automatic repeated broadcasting.
+If periodic broadcasting is required, the MCU needs to send data packets at regular intervals.
 - If the remote host over the UDP is an IPv6 multicast address (FF00:0:0:0:0:0:0:0 ~ FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF:FFFF), the {IDF_TARGET_NAME} will send and receive the UDP multicast based on IPv6 network.
 - To use the parameter ``<mode>``, parameter ``<local port>`` must be set first.